Edward E. Jacobs, Ph.D., Program Coordinator

 - Master of arts in counseling

 The Department of Counseling, Rehabilitation Counseling, and Counseling Psychology of the College of Education and Human Services offers a master’s program in counseling.
-The counseling M.A. program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and is a WVU program of excellence.
+The counseling M.A. program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) .
 Variations of the curriculum allow emphasis in school counseling and clinical mental health counseling.
 All applicants must comply with university, the College of Education and Human Services, and departmental requirements.

 A degree in counseling provides a broad opportunity to work with children at the elementary-school level, adolescents at the secondary-school level, and all ages at the community level.
 The school counselor is involved in personal counseling, career guidance, vocational and educational counseling, family counseling, and consultation on classroom problems with teachers and administrators.
 Clinical mental health counselors work with all ages and populations in various community settings such as correctional facilities, treatment centers, mental health agencies, etc. Counselors must be equipped to work with both individuals and groups.

 Students are encouraged to pursue their studies on a full-time basis; however, part-time students are accepted.
 Part-time admission is meant only for those who plan to take one or two courses a semester.
 If admitted with part-time status, students will NOT automatically be able to move into the full-time program.
 There are no summer practicum or internship placements.

 Applications for admission to the counseling program should be made to WVU’s Office of Admissions.
 In addition to the admission requirements of the university and the College of Education and Human Services, the Department of Counseling, Rehabilitation Counseling, and Counseling Psychology has the following admission requirements:

 - A baccalaureate degree with coursework in appropriate areas